european-summer-of-code/esoc2025/README.md

 ESoC is organized in a decentral and distributed fashion, by hubs.
 Current hubs are:

-* France: probabl - the scikit-learn company
+* France: probably - the scikit-learn company
 * Germany: German Center for Open Source AI
 * Italy: Fondazione Bruno Kessler